 The secret to a succulent roast chicken

-This recipe for simple roast chicken comes from one of our regular contributors Diane Brown, who is the author of our aphrodisiac menu column, Diva Dish.
-Diane is sharing this roast chicken recipe with us from her Family Farm Box blog.
+This recipe for simple a simplistic yet succulent weeknight meal comes from one of our regular contributors, Diane Brown.
+Diane is the author of our aphrodisiac menu column, Diva Dish.
+And she’s sharing this simple roast chicken recipe with us from her Family Farm Box blog.

-I love this roast chicken because its simple, tasty and it feeds my family of three about three times.
-It’s a practical recipe but one that can still be used to spark romance.
+I love this roast chicken because its simple, tasty and one chicken feeds my family of three about three times.
+Although this is one of my most practical recipe, it’s still one that can still be used to spark romance.

+Although as a food writer, I’m best known for creating fairly elaborate meals–often featuring exotic and aphrodisiac ingredients–I’m still a big believer in simplicity.
 Not all meals have to be laden with aphrodisiac ingredients.
-Sometimes the sexy is in the simplicity.
+Sometimes “sexy” is in the simplicity.
 The secret to this simple roast chicken is using the best ingredients available.
-I recommend always using a natural or organic bird and the freshest possible herbs.
+I recommend always using a natural or organic bird.
+And try to get the freshest possible herbs.
 You can really taste the difference.

 This recipe makes roasting a succulent, moist and flavorful chicken simple.
 Use the leftovers for a casual chicken salad and save the bones to make homemade stock.

 - 1 5 to 7 pound natural or organic whole chicken rinsed and patted dry